 If you are not convinced yet, this should move the needle for good: user-generated content boosts conversion rates!

-A social media feed on a website with authentic images from your customers increases time spent on site and adds social proof.
+A social media feed on a website with authentic images and videos from your customers increases time spent on site and adds social proof.